 This beautiful native shrub is prized in European gardens yet underused in this country.
 The flowers bloom on long stems with milky white petals that resemble bottlebrushes.
 They flower for an extended period in June and July to the delight of hummingbirds and butterflies.
 They are at home nestled under large shade trees and work extremely well on embankments for erosion control.
 Famed plant collector William Bartram first noted this shrub on his travels in 1773-78.
-Today, the shrub has been awarded with numerous commendations including: the Award of Garden Merit from the Royal Horticultural Society, the Theodore Klein Plant Award (Kentucky) and the Gold Medal from the Pennsylvania Horticultural Society.
+Today, the shrub has been awarded numerous commendations including: the Award of Garden Merit from the Royal Horticultural Society, the Theodore Klein Plant Award (Kentucky) and the Gold Medal from the Pennsylvania Horticultural Society.

 Blooms in June and July with stunning 12” long, white blossoms